 UCC churches used 190 of the 200 available UCC Disaster Ministries' $250 matching grants for congregations assembling CWS Buckets and Kits in 2017, committing to produce 4,475 Buckets, 1,483 School Kits and 3,673 Hygiene Kits (as of reports submitted by 1/30/2018).

 In 2018, UCC Disaster Ministries is offering up to 75 matching grants.
-A link to the application will "go live" above soon.
-Why not get started fundraising and assembling kits in the meantime?
+A link to the application is "live" above!

 Members of the denomination can assist hurricane and other disaster relief efforts by pre-assembling various kits that are warehoused by CWS, ready to be shipped at a moment's notice when the need arises.

 "For families that have lost everything, CWS Emergency Cleanup Buckets and other CWS Kits are more than just relief supplies, they are an expression of love and symbol of hope for the future,” said Zach Wolgemuth, UCC Disaster Ministries executive.
 "It's energizing to see congregations engaged in hands-on ways, reaching out to people they will likely never meet.”

 This is the fourth year UCC Disaster Ministries has offered the matching grants.
 The ministry will fund participating and qualifying congregations up to $250 per congregation on a first-come, first-served basis to the first 75 congregations that raise $250 in cash and in-kind gifts for kits.

 Not a UCC congregation or group?
 Partner with a UCC church near you!

 See application form for specifications for the different kinds of CWS Kits!

 Celesta Bridgeforth of Athens, Ala., remembered the grief of losing her home to a tornado in 2011.